 For Neurodiversity Celebration Week, UMHAN member Jason Lever-King discusses labelling in his second blog post for us.
-Jay is a wellbeing advisor at Salford University.
+Jay is a Wellbeing Advisor at Salford University.

 You can read about Jay's experiences of being a Mental Health Practitioner with ADHD at the link below.